kennychou0529/vortex/Notes.md

 # TODO:

-* How to serialize images with the document?
+* Garbage collection for image references.
-  * Easier if we have an online database
+* Make brick edges smoother - gamma correction?
-* Upload diagrams
+* Upload graphs
 * Type conversions for node outputs
   * UV not fully supported
   * See if we can remove some of the type params that are passed in